ULTRAHIGH EFFICIENCY-HYDROGEN POWER PLANT

 Comparing with Natural Gas-based power plants with CCGT technology, and accounting the total NG energy inputs to a modern SMR-based hydrogen production plant with CCS plus energy consumption in other associated units - the proposed technology yet keeps its competitive features over the natural gas-fuelled power plants.

-The competitive advantage of the novel technology is that it will deliver ultrahigh efficient electricity, zero carbon, with reduced CAPEX and OPEX.
+The competitive advantage of the novel technology is that it will deliver ultrahigh efficient electricity, zero/low emission, with reduced CAPEX and OPEX.

 Three plants will be established during three phases.
 The R&D is considered as part of Phase-1 and will be continued during Phase-2: